Visitors love San Miguel de Allende, often at first sight

 IF YOU GO

 San Miguel de Allende is rich in history and sophisticated in terms of its cuisine and culture.
-Fun to explore by foot, there are beautiful 5-star luxury accommodations such as Belmond Casa de Sierra Nevada, Hotel Matilda and Rosewood San Miguel de Allende.
+Fun to explore by foot, there are beautiful 5-star luxury accommodations close to town including Belmond Casa de Sierra Nevada, Hotel Matilda and Rosewood San Miguel de Allende.

 Several new hotels opened in 2020: Hotel Madi, Casa Quebrada, and Hotel MX San Miguel de Allende.
 Casa Hoyas, El Meson del Quijote, and Essentia Hotel opened in 2019 adding to the hotel inventory in the city,.
 Those planning lengthier stays may want to consider a vacation rental property.